tonymm81/web_page/README.md

 added also in type.d.ts file a new interface to save needed data from apicall.
 This data will used to graphics.

+Report:
+now news page is woking well.
+The links button is not overflowing any more.
+There is only button, what takes user to source web page.
+I also notice the security, when user open the link from my page.
+I use the MUI's recomended setting.

 npm installs in this project: